gozmozdony/twitchSmartTV/README.md

 After the connection is successful, you can simply click on the build app in WebOs SDK or use the method from here: http://webostv.developer.lge.com/sdk/using-webos-tv-cli/testing-web-app-cli/#Listing_Target_Device

-Connect the remote app on your smartphone, or use your smart LG remote, to navigate and start the application.
+Connect the remote app on your smartphone, or use your TV remote, to navigate and start the application.

 ## Contribution